UDST/udst-docs/docs/source/index.rst

 Urban Data Science Toolkit documentation
 ========================================

-The Urban Data Science Toolkit (UDST) is a growing portfolio of open source tools developed and maintained by UrbanSim Inc., the UC Berkeley Urban Analytics Lab, and contributors from academia, planning organizations, businesses, and elsewhere.
+The Urban Data Science Toolkit (UDST) is a growing portfolio of open source tools developed and maintained by UrbanSim Inc. and contributors from academia, planning organizations, businesses, and elsewhere.

 All of these projects are hosted on Github: https://github.com/udst.
 They are implemented mainly using the scientific Python stack: NumPy, Pandas, and related tools.